 Oversight of the day-to-day operations is the responsibility of the Executive Director/CEO.
 The Executive Director/CEO works in cooperation with the OMRI Management Team, which is comprised of the Executive Director/CEO, the Review Program and Quality Director, the Technical Director, the Marketing Director and the Operations Director.
 The Management Team is responsible for review and maintenance of the quality system.

 Peggy Miars (phone extension: 102) came to OMRI in 2010 from California Certified Organic Farmers (CCOF), where she served for six years as the Executive Director/CEO.
 She holds a Bachelor of Business Administration degree from Western Michigan University and completed post-graduate courses in nonprofit management at Regis University in Colorado Springs.
-Peggy has worked in the organic industry for nearly 20 years, previously in marketing and management positions with Earthbound Farm, Whole Foods Market, Granary Market, various nonprofit organizations, and her own marketing consulting business.
+Peggy has worked in the organic industry for 20 years, previously in marketing and management positions with Earthbound Farm, Whole Foods Market, Granary Market, various nonprofit organizations, and her own marketing consulting business.
 She completed IOIA inspector training for crops in 2007 and has had further IOIA training in both the NOP and Canadian Organic Standards.
 Peggy is the only North American on the World Board of IFOAM-Organics International and serves on the Board of Directors for the International Organic Accreditation Service (IOAS).
 She volunteers in the cattery at the local humane society and takes homeless dogs to radio and TV stations to promote their adoption.

 Johanna Mirenda (phone extension: 129) holds a bachelor's degree in Horticultural Science with a minor in Biology from Pennsylvania State University, and is currently enrolled in a master's program in Sustainable Food Systems at Green Mountain College.
 She studied agriculture and ecology in Peru and New Zealand, and has several years of academic research experience in plant nutrition.
 Prior to joining OMRI, she served as the Policy Director for Pennsylvania Certified Organic (PCO), a USDA-accredited certification agency.
-Johanna works remotely from New Hampshire, where she lives with her husband Jason and their dog Moose.
+Johanna works remotely from Vermont, where she lives with her husband Jason and their dog Moose.

 Review Program and Quality Director

 Kelsey McKee (phone extension: 126) holds a B.S. in Biochemistry and Biophysics from Oregon State University.
 She has professional experience working as the Quality Assurance Manager in a certified organic food manufacturing facility, as well as laboratory experience working in a NELAC Institute-certified environmental laboratory.
+She enjoys preparing (and devouring) fresh organic meals straight from the garden, and hopes to instill the same passion in the next generation through her volunteer work at the School Garden Project.

 Amy Bradsher (phone extension: 106) graduated from the University of California at Berkeley with a Bachelor’s degree in Anthropology.
 She has worked in several environmental and educational nonprofit organizations throughout Eugene and the San Francisco Bay Area, coordinating programs and outreach efforts.
 She studied organic agriculture while working with Ecology Action, a nonprofit focused on promoting low-input Biointensive farming.
-Amy also completed IOIA training for the USDA and Canadian Organic Standards, and she has been with OMRI since 2009.
+Amy completed IOIA training for the USDA and Canadian Organic Standards, and she has been with OMRI since 2009.

 Review Program Technical Manager